Singulink/Singulink.Cryptography.PasswordMatcher/Docs/api/index.md

-# Singulink.Globalization.Currency
+# Singulink.Cryptography.PasswordChecker

-Use the table of contents to browse API documentation for the **Singulink.Globalization.Currency** library.
+Use the table of contents to browse API documentation for the **Singulink.Cryptography.PasswordChecker** library.